 In Ship Breaker (YA), there are half men, half dogs who have been bred for war.
 They have genetics from humans, dogs, tigers, and hyenas.
 They are trained for obedience, but not all of them follow their training.

 In The Windup Girl (Adult), the Japanese people have created a new version of human by combining DNA from canines and other animals.
 These humans are super strong, super fast, and invulnerable.
 They are trained for obedience to a single master, and they usually are loyal, but not always.

-Be sure to read my next post for an analysis of how Bacigalupi addresses these themes in different ways to resonate with different audiences.
+Read Part 2: an analysis of how Bacigalupi addresses these themes in different ways to resonate with different audiences.